 (1) On November 15, 2019, our Board of Directors approved a new plan to repurchase up to \$40.0 million of our outstanding common stock.
 The previously existing common stock repurchase plan was canceled and the new common share repurchase plan does not have an expiration date.
-We did not purchase any shares of our common stock during the quarter ended February 28, 2022 under the terms of this Board approved plan.

 The actual timing, number, and value of common shares repurchased under our board-approved plan will be determined at our discretion and will depend on a number of factors, including, among others, general market and business conditions, the trading price of common shares, and applicable legal requirements.
 We have no obligation to repurchase any common shares under the authorization, and the repurchase plan may be suspended, discontinued, or modified at any time for any reason.